-Want to Know What an Employee Referral Program Strives to Accomplish?
+How to Use an Employee Referral Program for Recruiting

 Would you like to tap into the power of an employee referral program?
 A referral program that emphasizes potential employee referrals from current employees is a method employers use to find superior employees.
 This definition includes potential employee referrals from social media and social networking, too.

 Employees are keen to refer their friends and associates to their current employer if they are happy with their current employer.
 They want to work with people whom they like and respect.
-They also want to work with associates whom they believe will get the job done.
-And, they want their company to succeed.
-So referrals by current employees of great people contribute to their company's success and their own job security.
+They also want to work with associates whom they believe and trust will get the job done.
+And they want their company to succeed.
+So referrals of great people by current employees contribute to their company's success and their own job security.

-Additionally, if your employees love their work, love and respect your company as a workplace, they will want to share you with the people they care about the most.
+Additionally, if your employees love their work and respect your company as a workplace, they will want to share that positive experience with the people they care about the most.
 Why not share a good thing with friends and family members?
 Employees want the respect and admiration of the people that they know.
 They will earn more of it by thinking of them and including them in an excellent organization.

 Few employees are willing to put their own name and stamp of approval on an individual if they aren't convinced the referred person will do a great job.
-Current employees also have a solid picture of the organization's culture, the environment employers foster for employees at work.
+Current employees also have a solid picture of the organization's culture.
 They know which friends will fit in with your current crowd of employees.

-You can ask employees for referrals for specific jobs or generally, to develop a pool of special, talented candidates before you need to hire a person for a specific position.
-You will find that your employees are willing and able to send employees your way.
+You can ask employees for referrals for specific jobs or, generally, to develop a pool of special, talented candidates before you need to hire a person for a specific position.

 In this world of online social media and social networking, an employee referral program has even broader potential to locate qualified candidates.
-Each person who you employ probably has wide-ranging friendships on Facebook, LinkedIn, Twitter, Pinterest, and Google+.
+Each person you employ probably has wide-ranging friendships on Facebook, LinkedIn, Twitter, and Pinterest.
 Your employee referral program allows you to tap into these valued contacts with everything from personal outreach to posted job ads.

-When an employee posts an open job on LinkedIn, his or her hundreds of associates see the ad and inquire about more details from the employee.
+When an employee posts an open job on LinkedIn, their associates see the ad and inquire about more details from the employee.
 These are a legitimate source of employee referral candidates, too.
 Any interaction that the employee does to bring the referral to your door is eligible to count as an employee referral.

 You need to treat employee referrals differently.
-They deserve special treatment and the referring employee deserves feedback about what you have decided about hiring the referred candidate.
-He or she is expecting feedback so that they can update the individual they referred and because they have invested their personal recommendation in this space.
+They deserve special treatment, and the referring employee deserves feedback about what you have decided about hiring the referred candidate.
+They are expecting feedback so that they can update the individual they referred and because they have invested their personal recommendation in this space.

-Even letting the employee know that, while you have nothing currently available for the referral, you have placed the individual in your pool of candidates that you will consider for future openings, is crucial.
-This information will satisfy the employee's need to know and give them a message they can pass on to their referral.
+Let the employee who made a referral know if you don't currently have a suitable job opening for the referred candidate; let them know you have placed that person in your pool of candidates for future openings.
+Providing that information will satisfy the employee's need to know and will give them a message they can pass on to their referral.

 An employee referral program solicits the referral of qualified job candidates from current employees who know your workplace culture and understand your job requirements.
 With or without a referral bonus or incentive, a referral program is in your best interests for recruiting superior staff.